-The photo above (by Diana Russell) can be viewed in OdonataMAP here.
+View the above photo record (by Diana Russell) in OdonataMAP here.

 There are two distinct subspecies, Agriocnemis ruberrima ruberrima (NE South Africa) and Agriocnemis ruberrima albifrons (Botswana to Angola and Zambia).
 Further studies may find they are in fact separate species.